Skip to main content

 Deactivating a schedule

-To stop a schedule from running, click on it and then click the Deactivate button.
-The schedule will be paused but not deleted, so you can reactivate it later if needed.
+Click on the schedule and click the Deactivate button.
+The schedule will be paused but not deleted.

 Deleting a schedule